 Red Fang’s latest 41-minute offering is bound to satiate those mediocre stoner rock cravings we all get from time to time.

-Speaking in terms of the actual content of the album, the Portland-based outfit spend the first twenty minutes playing the same 4/4 pentatonic riff-worship that they’ve been wanking over since their debut, which contains a few highlights in the songs ‘Flies’, ‘No Air’, and ‘Not For You’, all clearly showing that Red Fang can still write a great, mosh-able tune; so much so, in fact, that they wrote the same song three times over.
+Speaking in terms of Only Ghost’s actual content, the Portland-based outfit spend the first twenty minutes on the same pentatonic riff they’ve been wanking over since their debut.
+This segment contains a few highlights, like ‘Flies’, ‘No Air’ and ‘Not For You’, all clearly showing that Red Fang can still write a great, mosh-able tune.
+So much so, in fact, they wrote the same song three times over.

-The second half of this trainwreck begins with the actually good song, ‘The Smell of the Sound’, and then continues with three more tracks which, yet again, sound exactly the same as it.
-On these tracks, the band appears to be channelling the style of fellow headbangers Mastodon, although they manage to do so in a remarkably awkward fashion.
+The second half of this trainwreck begins with the actually enjoyable ‘The Smell of the Sound’.
+We then move onto three tracks which, yet again, sound exactly the same as it.
+Here, the band appears to be channelling the style of fellow headbangers Mastodon, although they manage this in a remarkably awkward fashion.

-The album has about three good songs, but the bottom line is Only Ghosts fails because they are actively stripping down and polishing a sound that was already stripped-down and polished enough five years ago.
+Granted, the album has about three good songs.
+But, bottom line, Red Fang’s new album fails mainly because they are trying to strip down and polish a sound that was already stripped-down and polished enough five years ago.